Q and A

 • Aiming for the same time each day will be an easier routine to remember.

-• Still continue to finish the course of PEP.
+• Even if you miss doses it is still good to continue to finish the course of PEP.

 PEP is given for 28 days.

-• If you stop earlier, it might not be as effective.
+• If you stop earlier, it might not work as well.

 • A shorter course of PEP might work, but needs to be studied.